Cleveland Clinic logo

 Management and Treatment

-Contact your provider if your symptoms don’t get better.
+Contact your provider if your symptoms don’t seem to be getting better.

 Outlook / Prognosis